-A goal of Project Play WNY is to provide a central point information for Youth Sports Organizations and families as they tackle the complexities of the COVID-19 crisis.
+A goal of Project Play WNY is to provide a central point of information for Youth Sports Organizations and families as they tackle the complexities of the COVID-19 crisis.
 Below is a summary of government guidance and resources to businesses and organizations on returning to play.

-WNY recently met the Seven Reopening Metrics and will start to open low-risk workplaces around May 20.
-Youth sports and recreation are tentatively slated for re-opening during Phase 4.
 The Erie County Health Department is continuously providing updates to the community to help keep everyone informed on developments and openings regarding COVID-19 for this region.
 It is important to continue practicing social distancing and wash your hands now that New York state is slowly starting to reopen.

+Information on the necessity and use of masks during exercise can be found here.
 If organizations are working through bringing back employees during the COVID 19 crisis, please see this free, easy to adapt template to plan for a returning workforce.

 A helpful planning resource is our Re-Open Presentation and Sample COVID-19 waiver.
 Both of these tools can be customized to meet the needs and circumstances identified through the risk assessment process highlighted by the Aspen Institute.